Upbeat music plays.

 [Screen shows “Weekly Market Outlook with Jeffrey Kleintop”]

-[Jeff holds up an illustration of an alarm clock labelled “CPI”]
+[Jeff holds up an illustration of Spring Break]

-[Jeff holds up an illustration of a dragon “China”]
+[Jeff holds up an illustration of a target circle with “%” in the center]

 [Jeff holds up sign saying "Thank You"]